allpro/form-manager/README.md

 ```

 Note that there is no 'state', no event handlers, and no logic.
 FM handles everything.
-It knowing if _anything_ changed
+It knows if _anything_ changed
 (`isClean()`/`isDirty()`), and if so,
 then _which data_ needs to be updated (`changes()`).